stoplightio/spectral/docs/guides/2-cli.md

 Other options include:

 ```
       --version                  Show version number                                                                              [boolean]
       --help                     Show help                                                                                        [boolean]
   -e, --encoding                 text encoding to use
                              [string] [choices: "utf8", "ascii", "utf-8", "utf16le", "ucs2", "ucs-2", "base64", "latin1"] [default: "utf8"]
-  -f, --format                   formatters to use for outputting results, more than one can be provided by using
+  -f, --format                   formatters to use for outputting results, more than one can be provided by using multiple flags
-                                 multiple flags
-         [string] [choices: "json", "stylish", "junit", "html", "text", "teamcity", "pretty", "github-actions", "sarif"]
+  [string] [choices: "json", "stylish", "junit", "html", "text", "teamcity", "pretty", "github-actions", "sarif", "code-climate", "gitlab"]
                                                                                                                        [default: "stylish"]
-  -o, --output                   where to output results, can be a single file name, multiple "output.<format>" or
+  -o, --output                   where to output results, can be a single file name, multiple "output.<format>" or missing to print to
-                                 missing to print to stdout                                                     [string]
+                                 stdout                                                                                            [string]
       --stdin-filepath           path to a file to pretend that stdin comes from                                                   [string]
       --resolver                 path to custom json-ref-resolver instance                                                         [string]
   -r, --ruleset                  path/URL to a ruleset file                                                                        [string]
   -F, --fail-severity            results of this level or above will trigger a failure exit code
                                                                      [string] [choices: "error", "warn", "info", "hint"] [default: "error"]
   -D, --display-only-failures    only output results equal to or greater than --fail-severity                    [boolean] [default: false]
       --ignore-unknown-format    do not warn about unmatched formats                                             [boolean] [default: false]
       --fail-on-unmatched-globs  fail on unmatched glob patterns                                                 [boolean] [default: false]
   -v, --verbose                  increase verbosity                                                                               [boolean]
   -q, --quiet                    no logging - output only                                                                         [boolean]
 ```

 The Spectral CLI supports loading documents as YAML or JSON, and validation of OpenAPI v2/v3 documents via the built-in ruleset.